History of Penang: Ancient Penang

 Evidence of prehistoric human settlement in what is now Penang has been discovered in Guar Kepah within Seberang Perai (formerly Province Wellesley), the mainland half of Penang.
 Human remains, dating back to about 5,000 to 6,000 years ago, have been found at the site south of the Muda River, along with seashells, pottery and hunting tools.
 These indicate that Seberang Perai had been inhabited by nomadic Melanesians from as early as the Neolithic era.

 Seberang Perai also became part of the Bujang Valley civilisation.
 The Cherok Tok Kun megalith in Bukit Mertajam, discovered in 1845, contains Pali inscriptions, indicating that an early Hindu-Buddhist political entity in what is now Kedah had established control over parts of Seberang Perai sometime between the 5th and 6th centuries.
 The entirety of what is now Penang would later form part of the Sultanate of Kedah up until the late 18th century.

 Meanwhile, Penang Island was first documented by Chinese sailors of the Ming dynasty in the 15th century.
 At the time, Ming Emperor Yongle was in the midst of launching naval expeditions that would eventually reach all the way to eastern Africa.
 The island, known as Bīnláng Yù (梹榔屿 (梹榔嶼)), was mapped by Admiral Zheng He's fleet in the 'Nautical Charts of Zheng He'.

 One of the first Englishmen to arrive on Penang Island was the privateer James Lancaster who commanded the Edward Bonaventure.
 He landed in June 1592 and remained on the island until September, pillaging every vessel he encountered.
+He was aided by Orang Asli he encountered in Seberang Prai.

 Penang Island was also indicated as Pulo Pinaom in Portuguese historian Emanuel Godinho de Eredia's 1613 map of the Malay Peninsula.

 In the early 18th century, ethnic Minangkabaus from Sumatra, led by Haji Muhammad Salleh (also known as Nakhoda Intan), landed on Penang Island, establishing a seaside settlement at Batu Uban in 1734.
 They were followed by the Arabs, who subsequently intermarried with the Minangkabau; this gave rise to the Arab-Minangkabau admixture now described as Malay, as they have assimilated into the local Malay community.